etemesi254/zune-image/crates/zune-capi/README.md

 All api callings are prefixed by `zil_` and all structs are prefixed by `Z` so to read a file you use `zil_imread`

+To deal with the main image struct, those are prefixed with `zil_zimg`,

 Most APIs take a `ZStatus` that is used to indicate whether an operation succeded

 E.g. to read image headers to extract width one can use `zil_read_headers` in the following way